Globalization and women in China: Western bias

 Western scholarship has historically used ideas of subordinance and victimization to characterize traditional Chinese womanhood.
 These beliefs were largely constructed on the basis of ideological and political agendas, and were widely accepted despite their ethnocentrism.
 Early European writings pertaining to Chinese women were produced by missionaries and ethnologists at the conclusion of the 19th century.
-The goal of the missionaries was to "civilize China," and highlighting weakness and victimization provided for the continuance of their work.
+The goal of the missionaries was to "civilize China", and highlighting weakness and victimization provided for the continuance of their work.
 This belief prompted scholars to use female subordination as a means to validate Western ideas about Chinese culture and Confucian principles.

 In the 1970s, as the feminist movements were forming, they began to affect the literature surrounding women in China.
 Studies on Chinese women from this period were concerned with women's liberation, and were sympathetic to the feminist movement.
 This sentiment largely influenced the topics and methodology of the research.
 With this shift in perspective, the focus of discourse remained on subordination, patriarchal oppression, and victimization.
 These studies examined such issues as foot binding and the chastity of widows.
 Literature formulated by feminist writers did nothing to dispel the myth of the weak, subservient woman.
 These works provided a new bias that had not before been articulated.
 Feminists believed that Chinese women were a part of a "universally subordinated womanhood".
 This line of thinking illustrates the cultural superiority inherently felt by Western women.
 Writings on Chinese woman rarely account for differences in time, ethnicity, class, region or age, preferring to describe the status of women as a static, unitary fixture of Chinese culture, despite the political and geographic boundaries that defined different regions and the economic and social changes that occurred throughout history.

 History of female oppression in marriage

 Traditional roles and Confucianism

-From the Han Dynasty (206 BC-220 CE) until the modern period (1840–1919), scholars and rulers developed a male-dominated patriarchal society in China.
+From the Han dynasty (206 BC-220 CE) until the modern period (1840–1919), scholars and rulers developed a male-dominated patriarchal society in China.
 Patriarchy is a social and philosophical system where men are considered as superior to women, and thus men should have more power in decision-making than women.
 Confucianism was at the root of the development of the patriarchal society in China, and emphasized the distinctions between the sexes and the roles they have within the family.
-These ideologies continued through the Tang dynasty (618-907), and girls were taught from a very young age to be submissive to their fathers, then to their husbands, and later to their sons.
-During the Song Dynasty (960-1297), Confucian scholars further developed the patriarchal tradition with more restrictions for females, including foot binding for girls at a very young age.
+These ideologies continued through the Tang dynasty (618–907), and girls were taught from a very young age to be submissive to their fathers, then to their husbands, and later to their sons.
+During the Song dynasty (960–1297), Confucian scholars further developed the patriarchal tradition with more restrictions for women, including foot binding for girls at a very young age.